-- 227 Effects on soil microorganisms is an information requirement under Annex IX to REACH (Section 9.4.2). - 13.1.
-Information provided - You have provided the following justification to omit the study: "Measured data on the toxicity to soil microorganisms are not available.
-But read across to the quat N-(C12-14) alkyl, N-Hydroxyalkyl, N,N-dimethylammonium chloride (HYEQS) (, 2009) can be done.
+245 Effects on soil microorganisms is an information requirement under Annex IX to REACH (Section 9.4.2).

+- 246 You have provided the following justification to omit the study: "Measured data on the toxicity to soil microorganisms are not available.
+But read across to the quat N-(C12-14) alkyl, N-Hydroxyalkyl, N,N-dimethylammonium chloride (HYEQS) (1999, 2009) can be done.
 HYEQS has similar sorption properties when compared to the Primary alkyl amines.
-In the OECD 209 test of sludge respiration inhibition (, 2010a) HYEQS has a EC10 of 4 mg/L and in the OECD 216 Soil microorganism test a NOEC of > 1000 mg/kg soil dw. (, 2010a).
+In the OECD 209 test of sludge respiration inhibition (1999, 2010a) HYEQS has a EC10 of 4 mg/L and in the OECD 216 Soil microorganism test a NOEC of > 1000 mg/kg soil dw.
+(1999, 2010a).
 Coco alkyl amines having a carbon distribution with a maximum at C12-C14 has a EC10 of 5.5 mg/L in the OECD 209 test (see Table 7.4.1-1).
 Based on these facts a NOEC of 1000 mg/kg dw. for soil micro-organisms can be justified for Coco alkyl amine in a read across approach as well.
-This NOEC can be used as a chronic endpoint representing detritivors (decomposers) in the terrestrial compartment". - 229 ECHA understands that you predict the properties of the Substance using a read-across adaptation under Annex XI, Section 1.5. ('Grouping of substances and read-across') and that your hypothesis assumes that different compounds have the same type of effects.
-The properties of your Substance are predicted to be quantitatively equal to those of the source substance. - 13.2.
-Assessment of the information provided - 13.2.1.
-The proposed read-across approach is rejected - Annex XI, Section 1.5. specifies two conditions which must be fulfilled whenever a readacross approach is used.
+This NOEC can be used as a chronic endpoint representing detritivors (decomposers) in the terrestrial compartment". - 247 ECHA understands that you predict the properties of the Substance using a read-across adaptation under Annex XI, Section 1.5. ('Grouping of substances and read-across') and that your hypothesis assumes that different compounds have the same type of effects. - 13.2.
+Assessment of the information provided

+13.2.1.
+The proposed read-across approach is rejected

+- 248 Annex XI, Section 1.5. specifies two conditions which must be fulfilled whenever a readacross approach is used.
 Firstly, there needs to be structural similarity between substances which results in a likelihood that the substances have similar physicochemical, toxicological and ecotoxicological properties so that the substances may be considered as a group or category.
-Secondly, it is required that the relevant properties of a substance within the group may be predicted from data for reference substance(s) within the group. - Additional information on what is necessary when justifying a read-across approach can be found in the Guidance on IRs and CSA, Chapter R.6. and related documents (RAAF, 2017; RAAF UVCB, 2017).
+Secondly, it is required that the relevant properties of a substance within the group may be predicted from data for reference substance(s) within the group. - 249 Additional information on what is necessary when justifying a read-across approach can be found in the Guidance on IRs and CSA, Chapter R.6. and related documents (RAAF, 2017; RAAF UVCB, 2017).